 I didn't even remember what I was wearing.
 A dress, apparently.

 "Alice."
-It was all the explanation he needed and I breathed a sigh of relief that Charlie wasn't going to be asking too many questions.
+It was all the explanation he needed, and I breathed a sigh of relief that Charlie wasn't going to ask too many questions.

 "Did you see him?"

 "Yeah."
 This was one of those times when I wished Charlie wasn't a man of so few words.

 "How is he?"
 I pushed, hoping for some bit of good news to get me through the drive to La Push.
 It came out as less of a question and more of a demand.